 Compared to the rest of the country, citizens of Carnelian Bay spend much less time in their cars: on average, their commute to work is only 13.75 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-As is often the case in a small town, Carnelian Bay doesn't have a public transportation system that people use for their commute.
+Carnelian Bay is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Carnelian Bay in 2022 was $94,607, which is wealthy relative to California and the nation.
 This equates to an annual income of $378,428 for a family of four.